VictoriaMetrics/VictoriaMetrics/deployment/docker/victorialogs/logstash-ha-single-node/README.md

-# Docker compose Logstash integration with VictoriaLogs.
+# Docker compose Logstash integration with VictoriaLogs for docker.
 High-Availability example

 The folder contains the example of integration of [logstash](https://www.elastic.co/logstash) with VictoriaLogs Single-Node(s) and [vmauth](https://docs.victoriametrics.com/vmauth/) for achieving High Availability.